voidspawner/void.lang/README.md

 ## V O I D game

 This is a compiled game/application for rapidly creating games/applications in **V O I D lang**.
-The game/application will use multiple game engines:
+It will use multiple game engines:

 - **Godot Engine**
 - **Unreal 5 Engine**